Uncertainty-Guided Lung Nodule Segmentation with Feature-Aware Attention: Experiments and Results

-Figure~\ref{seg} shows the segmentation of multiple annotations' union, intersection, and MCM.
+Figure~\ref{MCM}(A) shows the generated MCM and the prediction result of multiple annotations' intersection, union.
 Colors are used to show the differences, and the original outputs are grayscale.

-As can be seen, our Multi-Confidence Mask (MCM) has several advantages: (1) MCM can better show the significant cavitary features of lung nodules (Figure~\ref{seg} \textbf{A}).
-On the prediction of the intersection, the cavity is obviously larger, and we believe it is because the prediction is associated with density: the density of the lung nodule is smaller than the nodule core.
-(2) MCM can better show the spiculation sign, which is an important feature for the diagnosis of the malignant nodule (Figure~\ref{seg} \textbf{B}, \textbf{C}).
-The spiculation is a stellate distortion caused by the intrusion of nodules into surrounding tissue \cite{2004Characterization}, which is low-dense and distributed at the nodule edges.
-The network pays more attention to the low-dense tissues when segmenting the union of multiple annotations.
-As a result, it naturally has better performance on spiculation sign segmentation.
-(3) MCM can segment the part-solid nodule (Figure~\ref{seg} \textbf{D}) better, which means the network can take advantage of the multiple annotations since the experts tend to have different opinions in the low-dense regions.
+As can be seen, our MCM has several advantages: (1) MCM can better show the significant cavity features of lung nodules (Figure~\ref{MCM}(A).(a)(b)).
+On the prediction of the intersection, the cavity is obviously larger, and we believe it is because our network can better capture the density differences about nodule tissues, and keep more features about cavity.
+(2) MCM can better show the spiculation, which is an important feature for the diagnosis of the malignant nodule (Figure~\ref{MCM}(A).(c)(d)).
+The spiculation is a stellate distortion caused by the intrusion of nodules into surrounding tissue, which is low-dense and distributed around the nodule edges.
+The network pays more attention to the low-dense tissues and boundaries when learning the union of multiple annotations.
+As a result, it naturally has better performance on spiculation segmentation.
+(3) MCM can segment the part-solid nodule (Figure~\ref{MCM}(A).(e)) better, which means the network can take advantage of the multiple annotations since the experts tend to have different opinions in the low-dense regions.

-Since the LC and HC masks are small and Dice can not directly measure the ability of MCM prediction, we calculate the HU distributions in HC and LC masks, and compare them with the real ones.
-If our network can predict the regions with high uncertainty well, the HU distributions of predicted HC and LC should also fit the same distribution.
-As shown in this Figure~\ref{contri}, the predicted and real curves are almost the same, which means our predicted uncertain regions are convincing from the perspective of statistics.
+Most evaluation metrics can not directly measure the quality of MCM prediction due to the small LC regions.
+So we calculate the HU distributions in predicted HC and LC masks, and compare them with the real ones.
+If our network can predict the regions with different uncertainty levels well, the HU distributions of predicted HC and LC should be similar to the real one.
+As shown in this Figure~\ref{MCM}(B), the predicted and real curves are almost the same, which means our predicted uncertainty levels of regions are convincing from the perspective of statistics.